Mimehub/ioriot/README.md

 # Compiling I/O Riot using Docker

-In case there is no suitable build host for I/O Riot (e.g. compiling on a Mac) it is possible to use Docker to do the job.
-In order to build everything for CentOS 7 and Linux Kernel 3.10.0-957.1.3.el7.x86_64 just run:
+In case there is no suitable build host for I/O Riot (e.g. you want to compile the everything, including the SystemTap Kernel modules on a Mac) it is possible to use Docker for that.
+First of all you have to install Docker Engine.
+Depending on the system in use the steps may differ.
+Once Docker you can run the following commands to build everything for CentOS 7 and Linux Kernel 3.10.0-957.1.3.el7.x86_64 for example:

 ```sh
 export KERNEL=3.10.0-957.1.3.el7.x86_64